openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/03-deploying-an-application.md

 cat frontend-all.yaml
 ```

-To see what resources would be created from this file, run `oc apply` with the `--dry-run` option:
+To see what resources would be created from this file, run `kubectl apply` with the `--dry-run` option:

 ```execute
 kubectl apply -f frontend-all.yaml --dry-run